Change directory back to the path/folder most recently stored

 CD - Change Directory, select a Folder (and drive).

-Powershell: Pop-Location - Set the current working location from the stack (popd).
+Equivalent PowerShell: Pop-Location - Set the current working location from the stack (popd).

-Equivalent bash command (Linux): popd - Remove the top entry from the directory stack.
+Equivalent bash command (Linux):popd - Remove the top entry from the directory stack.